SamDurrant/brunch-birds/Readme.md

 * Webpack

 ## Features

----
-* A fixed navigation allows users to easily find what they are looking for within the website.
+* A fixed navigation allows users to easily find what they are looking for within the website
 * Map shows users the location of Brunch Bird's restaurant.
-* Carousel slider rotates through customer reviews.
+* Carousel slider rotates through customer reviews
-* Food menu has drop-down sections allowing users to easily navigate to find what they are looking for.
+* Food menu has drop-down sections allowing users to easily navigate to find what they are looking for

 ## Challenges
----

 * I had used Webpack within a tutorial project and saw how useful it could be to automate tasks and do things like bundling, compiling and minimizing.
 This ended up being more complex than I had anticipated, but it did help me become more proficient in reading documentation.
 * Allowing the user to click on the dots to change the current slide in the carousel would cause the rotation through slides to fritz out.
 I had to separate the timer function from the rendering function, making sure to clear it and reset it when a new slide was being rendered.
-* Hiding api key
+* Learning how to hide an API key was a little bit of a challenge.
+I did not want to upload my API key to Github, so I had to do some research into process.env files.
 * I had issues with the navigation menu closing properly.
 I had set the animation-fill-mode to "forwards", which caused the navigation items to jump offscreen before jumping back to animate themselves offscreen.
 I found that using "both" allowed the items to maintain their position on both sides of the animation.
 > ### **Challenges: the funnies section**
 > * While working on the nav bar, I accidentally covered the entire screen in a transparent fixed div container so nothing was able to be clicked on the site.
 It wasn't until I was watching things in the developer console until I figured out what was going on.